KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 How do these hundreds of optimizers compare -- which ones are able to optimize neural networks in the fewest steps?
 The reality is that as a community, we simply don't know.
 Why not?
-Because typically, each of these papers uses its own unique experimental setup, making it difficult to verify whether their baseline is well-tuned, and impossible to compare between papers.
+Because typically, each of these papers uses its own unique experimental setup, making it challenging to verify whether their baselines are well-tuned or to make comparisons between papers.

 For researchers interested in neural network optimization, this is daunting -- a sea of methods, many of them claiming to be SOTA, and no shared infrastructure to sort signal from noise.

-How do the hundreds of optimizers which have been proposed compare -- which ones optimize can neural networks in the fewest steps?
-The reality is that as a community, we simply don't know, even at small scale where such knowledge is in theory cheaply accessible.

 ## Addressing a potential critique